 - Letter on St. John Fisher College letterhead stating that the individual is a Fisher student or an alumnus and whether the file is "open" (non-confidential), "closed" (confidential), or "mixed" (has both types of recommendations).

 - 3 to 5 letters of recommendation.
 Note: You should give each of your letter writers the Recommendation Letter Cover Page [pdf] that should be sent with the written letter.

-- The Consent to Disclose Information Form [pdf] (also available in the Career Center).
+- The Consent to Disclose Information Form [pdf].

 - Transcripts ARE NOT part of a credential file.
 They are only available from the Registrar's Office.
 Nor are any test scores.

 Those professionals who know a student well and can attest to job related abilities including professors, community leaders, managers or supervisors from related positions or volunteer activities should be asked to provide reference letters.
 Personal references may not be as effective as professional references.
 References should be asked to provide the letter (never assume) and given as much lead time as possible to prepare the written reference.
 Each reference letter should include:

 - How long the reference has known the student and in what capacity;